 PRP And PRF Can Help Heal And Rejuvenate

 Platelets are the cells in your blood that form a plug or clot when you’re injured to stop the bleeding.
-They also contain multiple types of growth factors and healing substances.
-Platelet rich plasma (PRP) is obtained by isolating the portion of your blood that contains the platelets and then concentrating it so that it has up to ten times the number found in whole blood.
-When PRP is allowed to clot or gel, it’s referred to as platelet rich fibrin (PRF).
+They also contain multiple types of growth factors and healing substances, including Platelet-Derived Growth Factor (PDGF).

 Accelerating healing